Powerful SD Union Leader Behind 101 Ash Deal Remains Silent on Growing Scandal

 When La Prensa San Diego discovered emails and documents proving that high-ranking officials within Mayor Kevin Faulconer’s administration pushed over 1,000 employees into 101 Ash knowing that the building’s fire-life-safety systems were inoperable, we reached out to Zucchet and his office by email, phone messages, and a message with his office staff for an opportunity to comment.

-No response to our requests for comment were received from Zucchet or his union.
+No response to our requests for comment were ever received from Zucchet or his union.

 On February 19, 2021, La Prensa San Diego published the first of several articles detailing the emails between City staffers and contractors discussing the lack of fire inspections and non-functioning safety systems just days before employees were moved in.